Phew. Mental chatter. Negative inner talk. Difficult feelings. Rehashing what went wrong.

-We'd LOVE to have these qualities come naturally in our lives.
+We'd LOVE to have these qualities come naturally into our lives.
 It'd be nice to feel super cool, spiritual and free no matter WHAT happens.
 We've heard the quotes and teachings of how we're supposed to be, think or approach our lives....

 You've tried a ton of stuff, too, and you've learned a lot.
 You've been involved in therapy, healing methods, learning groups, self-development.
 You've gone through the programs.

 So where do you go if your'e still disappointed, snapping at your partner, not as close as you'd like to be to your children or friends, frustrated with your job situation, waking up in the middle of the night fretting, overeating regularly, or doing some other kind of escapist activity that brings you unhappiness?

-Feeling small, nervous and insecure sucks.
+Feeling small, nervous, guilty, or like a failure sucks.
 Especially when it's so persistent.

 The Work is a stunningly simple method of self-inquiry, so simple it's hard to believe how well it works and how much it ignites positive change, and clarity, in people's lives.